 ENTSOG strives to meet challenges and potential risks on an ongoing basis.
 The core ENTSOG organisational structure, with the flow of information between the ENTSOG Members, Board and General Assembly ensures that the correct mechanisms are in place to anticipate in advance any potential risks.
-ENTSOG Working Group, Task Force and Standing group meetings occur at minimum on a monthly basis, and also ad hoc as needed.
+ENTSOG Working Group, Task Force and Standing group meetings occur at minimum monthly, and ad hoc as needed.
 Additionally, ENTSOG is in direct and frequent communication with ACER and European Commission, as ENTSOG tasks are embedded in Regulation (EC) 715/2009.